Teledermatology: Benefits, Types and Implementation

 What is Teledermatology?

 Teledermatology is the term commonly used for telehealth (telemedicine) carried out in dermatology.
 It covers the delivery of dermatology care through modern electronic or digital forms of communication1.

 Most skin diseases are visible and can be photographed or filmed for a healthcare provider.
 That is why teledermatology is one of the most developed telehealth areas.
 Telehealth dermatology is particularly important for dermatologists, for remote diagnosis, assessment, and management recommendations.

 Benefits of Teledermatology

 In the era of smartphones and the ease with which you can photograph the skin, online dermatology is one of the areas in medicine that can potentially benefit from innovative telehealth implementations2.

-In the right setting and context, diagnosis and disease management can be can be eased through teledermatology.
-It can be an cost-effective approach to pre-screen patients.
+In the right setting and context, diagnosis and disease management can be eased through teledermatology and a cost-efficient way to pre-screen patients.
 Dermatology telehealth can determine which patients need to be seen in-person and which can be prescribed new treatment without a physical visit.